 The University offers a Deferred Payment Plan that requires payment at registration of 25 percent of the total tuition due.
 This payment may be made in the form of cash or check, credit card, or a combination.
 The balance is charged a one-time deferment charge of 4 percent and is payable in three equal installments beginning approximately one month after registration.

 A late fee of $25 per month is assessed for each payment not received by the date stipulated on the deferred payment agreement.
-For further information contact Student Fees, Controller's Office, 100 Swords Hall, Bradley University, Peoria, IL 61625; (309) 677-3120; or Student Financial Services (Payment Options).
+For further information contact Student Fees, Financial Services, 100 Swords Hall, Bradley University, Peoria, IL 61625; (309) 677-3120; or Student Financial Services (Payment Options).

 Employees who work for employers who pay a percentage of their tuition costs contingent upon successful course completion may be eligible for a full semester’s deferral if the employer is enrolled and approved in this program.
 Under this program a portion of tuition payments are deferred until the 60th day after the end of the semester.
 A $40 fee must be paid by the student at the time of enrollment to participate in this special deferral program.
 Students should check with their employer to find out if their company is enrolled in the program.